CristianCristea/launch_school/concepts/general.md

 ## Variable scope

-- determines where in the program a variable is accessible
+- defines where in the program a variable is accessible
 - is determined by where the variable is initialized
 - the variable scope is defined by a **block**
 - a block is a piece of code following a method invocation usually